Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/astro-paging-and-listing-by-category.md

 You just need to do a little more work in our function.

-The example below is broken into three chunks… get all the posts, then find a list of categories based on them, and then create a paginate instance for each category with a filtered list of posts.
+The example below is broken into three chunks… get all the posts, find a list of categories based on them, and create a paginate instance for each category with the category name and a filtered list of posts.

 ```typescript
 export async function getStaticPaths({ paginate }: any) {